-What You Can Do to Protect Yourself and Your Family
+What You Can Do to Protect Yourself and Your Family Over the Holidays

-- Cover your mouth and nose with a tissue when you cough or sneeze, then throw the tissue in the trash and wash your hands.
+- Covering the mouth and nose with a tissue when you cough or sneeze, then throw the tissue in the trash and washing hands.

 - Eat well, drink lots of water and get rest to keep your immune system healthy.

 - Have a family emergency preparedness plan that includes care coverage and back-up support.

 - If you have underlying medical issues that put you in the high-risk category, avoid large public gatherings or other places outside the home.
 Limit your contact with others.
 Maintain a distance of six feet from others where possible.